NEW: Hoffman was still wearing his glasses on his head when he was found, two sources say

 Last week the Drug Enforcement Administration announced a heroin mill bust in the Bronx, New York, after they seized $8 million worth of the drug.

 The DEA has warned that people who are addicted to opioid prescription pills are now finding highly pure heroin easier and cheaper to obtain.

-It produces a similar, if more dangerous, high because unlike with the pills, there is no way to regulate the dosage of heroin, given the undetermined purity.
+It produces a similar, if more dangerous, high because unlike the pills, there is no way to regulate the dosage of heroin, given the undetermined purity.

 CNN’s Jennifer Henderson, Chelsea J. Carter, Susan Candiotti, Todd Leopold, Carolyn Sung, Matthew Carey, Evan Perez and Jason Hanna contributed to this report.